Heart vibration tech could spot aortic disease without scans

 Summary

-This study explores whether a portable device that measures chest vibrations (kinocardiography) can help diagnose aortic valve disease and thoracic aortic aneurysm.
-Researchers will compare these signals with standard imaging in 180 adults, including healthy controls.
-The goal is to develop a simpler, non-invasive screening tool.
+This study explores whether kinocardiography (KCG), a portable device that measures chest vibrations from heartbeats, can diagnose aortic valve disease and thoracic aortic aneurysm.
+Researchers will compare KCG readings with standard imaging in 180 adults, including those with and without these conditions.
+The goal is to develop a simple, non-invasive screening tool that could eventually be used via smartphone.

 Disclaimer Read more